gradle/gradle/design-docs/managed-component-model.md

 - Add a rule to the base plugins, to declare internal view types for `ComponentSpec` and `BinarySpec`.
 - Change node creation so that implementation is no longer available as a view type.

-## Plugin author declares default implementation for extensible type
+## Plugin author declares default implementation for extensible binary and component type

 Given a plugin defines a general type, allow the plugin to provide a default implementation the general type.
 This default implementation is then used as the super class for all `@Managed` subtype of the general type.
 For example: